orYoffe/auto-test/README.md

 ## Implementation Details

-Auto-test uses large language models (LLMs) to analyze your source code and generate comprehensive tests.
+test-gen uses large language models (LLMs) to analyze your source code and generate comprehensive tests.
 The implementation includes:

 1. **File Analysis**: The tool reads your source files and analyzes their structure.
 2. **AI Prompt Engineering**: Custom prompts are created for each file based on its content and your configuration.